 What are house mice?

 House mice are small rodents with adults ranging in size from 5 ½ to 7 inches long from the tip of their nose to the tip of their tail.
 Gray, brown, or black fur covers their bodies, and their belly is a lighter tannish color.
 They have large ears and a long skinny tail covered in a light layer of velvety fur.
-All rodents, including house mice, have continuously growing front incisors.
+All rodents in Central Washington, including house mice, have continuously growing front incisors.
 To prevent their teeth from overgrowing, they constantly gnaw on objects they come across, making them a very destructive pest.

 Why do I have a problem with house mice?

-As their name suggests, house mice are common invaders in homes and other structures.
+As their name suggests, house mice are common invaders of homes and other structures.
 As our habitats have overlapped, mice have come to rely on us for some of their food, water, and shelter needs.
 People with properties close to wooded areas or fields and parks are at a greater risk of these rodents finding their way onto their properties.
-However, any residential yard can become a place where house mice forage for water and shelter.
+However, any yard can become a place where house mice forage for water and shelter.

-House mice are attracted to the food sources our yards provide, such as open trash containers, gardens, compost piles, and bird feeders.
+House mice are attracted to the food sources our yards provide such as open trash containers, gardens, compost piles, and bird feeders.
 Once comfortable in your yard, they will soon find their way into your house through cracks in the foundation or exterior walls as they forage for sources of food and shelter.

 Where do house mice nest?

 House mice do like to live inside homes and other structures; however, they also successfully live outdoors as well.
-Outside, house mice create their nests under woodpiles, in areas of dense vegetation, or tall grass.
+Outside, house mice create their nests under woodpiles, in areas of dense vegetation, or in tall grass.
 They also nest in tree hollows and tree stumps.

 Are house mice dangerous?